 In early 2011, Electrovaya assumed leadership of the program previously led by CEATI and in August, 2011 Electrovaya announced it had signed a contract to provide a Lithium-Ion Battery Energy Storage System ("BESS") of approximately 1.2 MWh for demonstration purposes in support of renewable energy generation in Ontario as well as signing a contract to develop, construct and demonstrate a utility-sized stationary battery system using end-of-life Electric Vehicle Battery packs.
 This stationary battery system will be implemented at the Manitoba HVDC Research Center facility and is part of the Electrovaya-led \$7.6 million project mentioned above.
-The project in Ontario is proceeding well but work has slowed pending the results of a root cause analysis of the BESS in Arizona, as discussed below.
+The project in Ontario is proceeding well but work has slowed pending the introduction of Electrovaya's new version 2.0 technology, which will be included in the battery system.

 In January, 2011, the Company announced that it had been selected by a major US utility to provide a 1.5MWh capacity Lithium Ion SuperPolymer® Battery Energy Storage System ("BESS") for grid storage applications.
 The BESS will be providing energy storage for the integration of renewable energy sources to the grid.
 In February, 2012 we confirmed the delivery of the BESS to the Arizona Public Service.
-A root cause analysis was recently completed related to an event in the system and discussions are underway as to repairs and replacement of the system.
+This system malfunctioned during 2012 and various potential approaches to rectifying the system are under discussion.